kevinhitedev/kevinhitedev/README.md

 ### [&#60;𝒌&#47;𝒉&#62;.ᴅᴇᴠ](https://kevinhite.dev)

 ##
-✨ AWS, Python, JavaScript, Java, SQL, and C#.
-I'm interested in blockchain, cloud, machine learning/artificial intelligence, and security.
+✨ I'm interested in blockchain, cloud, machine learning/artificial intelligence, and security.
 Always willing to play in branding, social media, and SEO.
 One of my main goals this year is to contribute to more open-source projects.
 <!--
 ## Latest Project
 *   Project #1